The Trouble With Witty Flights: Sunday Night at the Movies

 **I’ve come across rumors that Et in Arcadia Eve works as a paralegal in the Southeastern US.
 If true, the phrase “toenail law” could have some additional significance in this regard.

-***This is after taking into account duplicate articles (articles listed separately because they appeared in more than one publications, sometimes under different titles) and articles about other people named Jeremy Blake and Theresa Duncan.
+***This is after taking into account duplicate articles (articles listed separately because they appeared in more than one publication, sometimes under different titles) and articles about other people named Jeremy Blake and Theresa Duncan.
 Naturally, some of these articles mention both of them.

 The Trouble with Witty Flights: Ex’s, Hexes and Nexus